othomann/formulachess/README.md

 # formulachess

-Chess engin written in Java.
+Chess engin written in Java with regression tests.